The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

 We start by implementing a simple analytical model, whose details can be reviewed in \citet{feldmann15} as well as the related papers \citep{lilly13,zahid14a,dave12}.
 In brief, galaxies are treated as semi-closed boxes allowing the inflow and outflow of gas, thereby following simple continuity equations.
 The star formation is regulated by a star formation efficiency (or depletion time), and the metal and dust evolution is coupled to star formation by empirical yields and modified by the inflow and outflow (e.g., through feedback from stellar winds and Supernovae) of gas.
 Thus the evolution of a galaxy through cosmic time is overall described by a given gas accretion rate ($\dot{M}_{\rm gas,in}$), the metallicity of the infalling gas (given by the per-cent fraction to the ISM metal-to-gas ratio; $r_{\rm Z}$), outflow rate (mass-loading factor, $\epsilon_{\rm out} \equiv \frac{\dot{M}_{\rm out}}{\rm SFR}$), and star formation efficiency (SFE) or gas depletion time ($t_{\rm depl}\propto {\rm SFE}^{-1}$).
 Note that these parameters may be dependent on time, stellar mass, and star formation.
-For our simple demonstration purpose (and to minimize the number of variables) we treat the accretion rate and depletion time as time-independent constant factors motivated by observations.
+For our simple demonstration purpose (and to minimize the number of variables) we treat the accretion rate and depletion time as time-independent constant factors as there are no observational indications of a strong evolution at early cosmic times \citep[e.g.,][]{scoville23}.
 However, the mass-loading factor $\epsilon_{\rm out}$, which controls the slope of the mass-metallicity relation, is dependent on stellar mass and redshift as discussed below.

 We derive the stellar mass, SFR, gas and dust mass empirically by running the model forward in time, thereby computing these parameters in every time step

 The core of this calculation is the computation of the total metal mass ($M_{\rm Z}$) via the effective metal enrichment of the ISM, which can be written as